header-langage

 Read this article in 20 Minutes

-Coinbase, Tesla, and other giants leaving Delaware: Behind this is a split in U.S. corporate governance — the old order values process and checks, while the new guard pursues growth and founder freedom.
+Coinbase, Tesla, and other giants fleeing Delaware: behind this exodus lies a split in American business norms — the old order prioritizing process and checks and balances, while the new guard pursues growth and founder freedom.

-Original Article Title: "Delaware Schism: Musk and Coinbase's Disjointed Exodus"
+Original Article Title: "Delaware Rift: Musk and Coinbase's Amputation Exodus"

 Original Article Author: Sleepy.txt, Dynamic Beating

-On the map, the United States remains a unified federation; but in the dimension of business logic, we are witnessing the U.S. tearing apart into "two nations."
+On the map, the United States remains a unified federation; but in terms of business logic, we are witnessing the United States splitting into "two countries."

 In the early winter of 2025, the United States' largest cryptocurrency exchange, Coinbase, officially began the process of relocating its headquarters from Delaware to Texas.

-In the long narrative of American business history, it is hard to overlook the resolute poignancy behind this decision—a far cry from a mere change of administrative address, it resembles more a spiritual "parricide" and "apostasy."
+In the long narrative of American business history, you can't ignore the resolute sense of sorrow behind this decision—this is by no means just a change of administrative address, it is more like a spiritual "patricide" and "apostasy."

-For the past hundred years, Delaware has been the undisputed "Mecca" of American commercial civilization, the highest totem of the industrial rational era.
+For the past hundred years, Delaware has been the undisputed "Mecca" of American commercial civilization, the highest totem of the industrial rationality era.

-The so-called "Mecca" implies that it is not just a geographical coordinate, but also the endpoint of a belief.
-Within this narrow peninsula of less than two thousand square miles, over 66% of America's Fortune 500 companies reside.
+The so-called "Mecca" means that it is not just a geographical coordinate, but also the endpoint of a belief.
+In this narrow, elongated peninsula of less than two thousand square miles, more than 66% of America's Fortune 500 companies are located.

-In the traditional narratives of Wall Street and Silicon Valley, a great company may be born in a California garage, but its soul (legal entity) must be domiciled in Delaware.
+In the traditional narrative of Wall Street and Silicon Valley, a great company may be born in a California garage, but its soul (legal entity) must be housed in Delaware.

-There lies the oldest and most professional Court of Chancery in America.
-For the investors and professional managers of that era, Delaware symbolized a near-religious certainty—boasting the most sophisticated trust responsibilities, the most predictable case law, and a sense of security known as the cornerstone of commerce.
+There lies America's oldest and most professional Court of Chancery.
+For investors and professional managers of that era, Delaware represented an almost religious certainty—there was the most comprehensive trust responsibility, the most predictable case law repository, and a sense of security known as the cornerstone of business.

-But now, this bedrock carrying a century of business faith has revealed a heart-stopping crack.
+But now, this rock that has carried a hundred years of business faith has shown a heart-wrenching crack.

 Coinbase's departure is not an isolated case.
-If you look at the list of this migration, you will find it filled with some of today's most unruly and wild names.
+If you open the list of this round of migration, you will find the most unruly and wildest names of today written on it.

-Elon Musk was the initial catalyst of this exodus.
+Elon Musk was the first catalyst for this exodus.

-The spark was lit a year ago.
-In that world-shaking ruling, a Delaware judge definitively stripped Musk of a $56 billion compensation package he had spent a decade earning.
-Despite miraculously achieving the performance targets once considered by Wall Street as far-fetched, driving Tesla's market value to a trillion-dollar peak, the judge still, citing "insufficiently independent board," tore up this results-based contract with a single decree.
+The tinder of the matter was lit a year ago.
+In that shocking judgment, a Delaware judge made a final ruling, stripping Musk of the $56 billion compensation package he had spent ten years earning.
+Even though he miraculously achieved the performance targets that were once seen as a fantasy by Wall Street, pushing Tesla's market value to a trillion-dollar peak, the judge still, on the grounds of "insufficient board independence," tore up this results-based contract with a single ruling.

-This ruling completely outraged the new elites of Silicon Valley.
-Subsequently, this "Iron Man," in a fit of anger, took Tesla and SpaceX and, like the famous Mayflower, resolutely set sail towards the south of Texas.
-Now, unicorns such as Coinbase and TripAdvisor have also quickly followed suit, joining the breakout.
+This ruling thoroughly enraged the new elites of Silicon Valley.
+Subsequently, this "Iron Man," in a fit of anger, took Tesla and SpaceX and, like the famous Mayflower, resolutely set sail towards the south to Texas.
+Now, unicorns such as Coinbase and TripAdvisor have also followed suit, joining the breakout.

 This series of fading figures into the distance heralded the twilight of an old era.

-Once, big companies stayed in Delaware to seek protection because it represented the maturity and rationality of the rule of law; now, for survival and rampant growth, the top-tier companies believe they must escape Delaware to be safe.
+Once, large companies remained in Delaware to seek protection, as it represented the maturity and rationality of the rule of law; today, for survival and aggressive growth, the top-tier companies believe they must flee Delaware to be safe.

 For Freedom, Blood Must Be Shed

-In the ruthless rule of the business world, freedom has never been free.
-But for Musk and Coinbase, the price of this freedom has become so exorbitant that it is jaw-dropping.
+In the cruel rule of the business world, freedom has never been free.
+But for Musk and Coinbase, the price of this freedom has reached a jaw-dropping level.

-First, they must hire top-tier law firms.
-Firms like Wachtell, Lipton, Rosen & Katz and Sullivan & Cromwell, which are at the top of the pyramid, have already exceeded a $2,000 per hour rate for their partners.
-Just to draft the hundreds of pages of a Proxy Statement that complies with SEC disclosure requirements, the bill easily surpasses $5 million.
+First, they must hire top law firms.
+Firms at the pyramid's peak like Wachtell and Sullivan & Cromwell have already surpassed $2,000/hour for their partners' rates.
+Just to draft the hundreds of pages of a proxy statement compliant with SEC disclosure requirements, the bill easily exceeds $5 million.

-Next are the costly proxy wars.
-To convince skeptical institutional shareholders like BlackRock and Vanguard, the company needs to hire professional proxy solicitation firms.
-For a mega-cap stock like Tesla, this "campaign fee" alone can reach millions of dollars, and they must conduct months-long roadshows and lobbying efforts akin to a U.S. presidential campaign.
+Second is the costly proxy war.
+To persuade skeptical institutional shareholders like BlackRock and Vanguard, the company needs to hire professional proxy solicitation firms.
+For mega-cap stocks like Tesla, this "campaign fee" alone can reach millions of dollars, requiring months-long roadshows and lobbying as if running for the U.S. presidency.

-The most deadly is the potential default risk.
-The legal team must review tens of thousands of commercial contracts day and night because once the domicile is changed, many "change of control" provisions in bond agreements could be triggered instantly.
+Most deadly is the potential default risk.
+Legal teams must review tens of thousands of commercial contracts day and night because once the domicile is changed, many "change of control" clauses in bond agreements could be triggered instantly.

 To obtain waivers from creditors, companies often have to pay additional fees.
-According to market norms, this fee typically ranges from 0.25% to 0.5% of the bond amount.
-For giants with a huge debt inventory, this means instantaneously evaporating tens of millions or even hundreds of millions of dollars of cash flow — what was once precious funds available for research and development or buybacks has now turned into a massive sunk cost.
+According to market practice, this fee usually falls between 0.25% to 0.5% of the total bond amount.
+For titans with massive outstanding debt, this means instantly evaporating tens of millions or even hundreds of millions of dollars in cash flow—previously precious funds available for research and development or buybacks have now turned into huge sunk costs.

 Since the cost is so high, why would they rather "cut off their arm" and leave?

-The answer lies in the shadow beneath Delaware's shiny legal facade.
+The answer lies in the shadow under Delaware's shiny legal system.

-For today's tech giants, Delaware is no longer a safe harbor but a hunting ground littered with traps.
-Here, a large, secretive, and greedy group thrives—the Plaintiffs' Bar.
+For today's tech giants, Delaware is no longer a safe haven but a hunting ground full of traps.
+Here, there lurks a large, secretive, and greedy group—the Plaintiffs' Bar.

-On Wall Street, this is humorously referred to as an "acquisition tax."
-Statistically, during the peak of the last decade, over 90% of mergers and acquisitions valued over $100 million faced litigation in Delaware.
-These lawyers do not care about corporate governance; they are like sharks smelling blood.
-Holding just one share of a company's stock on a regular day, they immediately file class-action lawsuits citing "insufficient disclosure" as soon as a major announcement is made.
+On Wall Street, this is jokingly referred to as a "merger tax."
+Statistics show that during the peak of the past decade, over 90% of mergers valued over one billion dollars faced litigation in Delaware.
+These lawyers don't care about corporate governance; they are like sharks smelling blood, only needing to hold one share of stock in a company.
+Once the company makes a major announcement, they immediately file a class-action lawsuit citing "insufficient disclosure."

 Dell, Activision Blizzard, Match Group...
-Opening Delaware's case law records, countless major companies have been "extorted."
-Here, corporations are no longer protected clients of the law but fat lambs legally hunted.
+Looking through Delaware's case law, numerous large companies have been "extorted."
+Here, corporations are no longer protected clients under the law but fat sheep legally hunted.

-This blood-sucking reached a ludicrous peak in the Tesla compensation case.
+This bloodletting reached a ridiculous peak in the Tesla compensation case.

-When a Delaware judge ruled Musk's compensation plan invalid, the plaintiff's attorney team shockingly filed an application with the court requesting 29.4 million shares of Tesla stock as a successful litigation reward.
-At the time, the value of this fee amounted to a staggering $5.6 billion based on the stock price.
+When a Delaware judge declared Musk's compensation plan invalid, the plaintiff's attorney team astonishingly requested the court to receive 29.4 million shares of Tesla stock as damages.
+Calculated at the stock price at the time, the value of this fee amounted to 5.6 billion dollars.

-$5.6 billion, enough to outright buy America's largest department store chain, Macy's.
+5.6 billion dollars, enough to outright acquire America's largest department store chain, Macy's.

-This was no longer a demonstration of legal justice; this was a barefaced looting of wealth creators.
+This is no longer a manifestation of legal justice; it is a blatant looting of wealth creators.
 It was this heavy blow that made Musk give up completely and made Coinbase, who was watching from the sidelines, shudder.

-The leadership at Coinbase is well aware that although the knife has not yet fallen on them, staying in this old world full of "professional plaintiffs" and "astronomical legal fees," being harvested is only a matter of time.
+The management team at Coinbase is well aware that although the knife hasn't fallen on them yet, staying in this old world full of "professional plaintiffs" and "astronomical attorney fees," being harvested is only a matter of time.

-The giants did the math; the current legal fees, administrative fees, public relations fees, although often in the tens of millions or even billions, are just a short-term pain.
-If they continue to stay in Delaware, in such a legal ecosystem, losing control of the company, and being forced to endure endless lawsuit extortion, it would be an irreversible "cancer."
+The giants did the math, and now, the legal fees, administrative fees, PR fees, although often in the millions or even billions, are just a short-term pain.
+If they continue to stay in Delaware, in this legal ecosystem, losing control of the company, and being forced to accept endless litigation extortion, that would be an irredeemable "cancer."

 For freedom, blood must be shed.

-The ruler of the old world cannot measure the ambition of the new world
+The yardstick of the old world cannot measure the ambition of the new world

-If the sky-high "ransom fee" only made Musk and others feel the pain, then the underlying conflict in Delaware's legal logic is the root cause of their suffocation.
+If the astronomical "ransom fee" only made Musk and others wince, then the underlying conflict in Delaware's legal logic is the root cause of their suffocation.

-This is by no means just a debate over legal terms; it is the ultimate collision of two business civilizations.
+This is by no means just a debate over legal terms; it is the ultimate collision of two commercial civilizations.

-Over the past one hundred years, Delaware has been able to firmly hold the throne of commerce because it has forged a tacit Golden Agreement with the American business world—the Business Judgment Rule.
+Over the past hundred years, Delaware has been able to firmly hold the throne of commercial dominance because it formed a tacit golden contract with the American corporate world - the Business Judgment Rule.

-The implication is, as long as the board of directors does not commit embezzlement or break the law, judges will never interfere with how you do business.
-This is the epitome of respect for the entrepreneurial spirit and also the cornerstone of American commercial prosperity.
+Its implication is that as long as the board of directors does not engage in corruption or illegality, judges will never interfere with how you conduct business.
+This is the utmost respect for the entrepreneurial spirit and the cornerstone of American business prosperity.

-However, in recent years, this yardstick has been warped by the erosion of time.
-With the infinite expansion of institutional investor power, Delaware's legal hammer has increasingly slid towards the other extreme—the Entire Fairness Standard.
+However, in recent years, this yardstick has become warped under the erosion of time.
+With the infinite expansion of institutional investor influence, Delaware's legal hammer has increasingly slid toward another extreme - the Entire Fairness Standard.

 This is a term that makes all Silicon Valley founders' scalps tingle.
-The implication is: "I don't care if you have created a business miracle; as long as the process does not meet my requirements, your success is in vain."
+Its implication is: "I don't care if you've created a business miracle; as long as the process does not meet my requirements, your success is futile."

-Musk's $56 billion compensation that was dismissed with a stroke of a pen is a casualty of this microscopic judgment.
+Musk's $56 billion compensation that was annulled is a sacrificial lamb to this microscopic judgment.

-In that lawsuit, despite Tesla achieving the craziest performance growth in human business history and shareholders making a fortune, Delaware's judge still coldly ruled that Musk's compensation was invalid.
-The reason was simply that the board members were too close to Musk, and the process was not "perfectly independent."
+In that lawsuit, despite Tesla achieving the most insane performance growth in human commercial history, despite shareholders reaping windfall profits, Delaware's judge still coldly ruled Musk's compensation invalid.
+The only reason was that the board members and Musk were too close, and the process was not "perfectly independent."

-This "heavy on procedure, light on results" arrogance may be a safety barrier for traditional companies like Coca-Cola managed by career managers; however, for new species like Coinbase and Tesla that rely on founders to drive exponential growth, it is a deadly shackle.
+This "heavy on procedure, light on outcome" arrogance may be a safety fence for traditional companies managed by career managers like Coca-Cola; but for new species like Coinbase and Tesla that rely on the founder to drive exponential growth, it is a deadly shackle.

-The ruler of the old world can no longer measure the ambition of the new world.
+The yardstick of the old world can no longer measure the ambition of the new world.

-Delaware's judges can read the reports of steel, oil, and railroads, but they find it difficult to understand why Musk's personal intellectual property is worth $500 billion.
+Delaware's judges can read the reports of steel, oil, and railways, but they find it difficult to understand why Musk's personal IP is valued at $500 billion.

-While Delaware is absorbed in moral scrutiny, Texas has pragmatically thrown out an ambitious "partnership agreement."
+While Delaware is immersed in moral scrutiny, Texas has pragmatically put forward an ambitious "partnership agreement."

-This is not just an empty "Texas welcomes you."
+This is not just an empty "Texas welcome."
 In September 2024, the Texas Business Court officially opened its doors.
-This is not only a new institution, but also a precise strike by Texas against Delaware's pain points.
+This is not only a new institution but also a precise strike by Texas against Delaware's pain points.

 It is only responsible for handling high-value cases.
-According to the law, this court has exclusive jurisdiction over commercial disputes with a disputed amount exceeding $5 million; and for public companies, only cases with amounts exceeding $10 million are eligible to enter.
-This means that those small shareholder harassment lawsuits are directly shut out.
+According to the law, this court has exclusive jurisdiction over commercial disputes with a disputed amount exceeding $5 million; for public companies, only cases involving amounts over $10 million are eligible to enter.
+This means that those small shareholder harassment lawsuits are directly blocked at the door.

-More disruptive is the appointment process of the judges.
-Unlike those long-term, prestigious Supreme Court Justices in Delaware who come from legal families, the judges of the Texas Business Court are directly appointed by Governor Abbott, and their term is only 2 years.
+Even more disruptive is the appointment process for judges.
+Unlike Delaware's judges with 12-year terms who come from legal dynasties, judges of the Texas Business Court are directly appointed by Governor Abbott and serve for only 2 years.

-This means that the judiciary and the executive branch have reached an unprecedented tacit agreement on the goal of "boosting the economy."
+This means that the judiciary and the executive branch have reached an unprecedented understanding on the goal of "promoting the economy."
 If a judge's ruling is unfavorable to the business environment, he may lose his job in two years.
-The signal Texas is sending is very clear: "Here, we don't teach you morality, there's no favoritism.
+Texas's message is very explicit: "Here, we don't teach you how to behave; there's no nepotism.
 We only protect contracts.
-As long as you can bring jobs and growth, we will protect you."
+As long as you bring jobs and growth, we will protect you."

-Coinbase and Musk, representing the "founder model," are no longer willing to bow to the "manager model" represented by Delaware.
-They are tired of being treated as a beast that must be guarded against.
-So, they choose to pack up, leave the exquisite yet suffocating greenhouse, and head to the rugged but allowing wild growth wilderness.
+The "Founder Model" represented by Coinbase and Musk is no longer willing to bow to the "Manager Model" represented by Delaware.
+They are tired of being treated as beasts to guard against.
+So, they choose to pack up and leave that exquisite yet suffocating greenhouse, heading towards the rough but allowing wild growth wilderness.

 American Drift